manantrimbakey/salesforce-multitools-3/docs/README.md

 ## Viewing Documentation

-- Markdown files can be viewed directly in VS Code or on GitHub
+Markdown files can be viewed directly in VS Code or on GitHub.
+VS Code provides a built-in Markdown preview that you can access by clicking the preview button in the top-right corner of the editor.
-- To view the HTML documentation, open `explanation.html` in a web browser

 ## Getting Help